 The Interplay of Race, Gender, Class, Crime and Justice

-National scholars from various disciplines will convene to participate in conversations organized around the following panel topics:
+National scholars from various disciplines convened to participate in conversations organized around the following panel topics:

 - Unequal Burdens of the Collateral Consequences of Incarceration (a panel proposed and moderated by UCI Law students)

 - Critical Analyses of Crime, Punishment, and Intersectional Identities